40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH2 -- variables.md

 >
 > it is NOT allowed to leave any whitespace on the left-side of `=` and on the right-hand side of `=`

+> [!IMPORTANT]
+> You can't specify the type of variable and attributes when define a variable without `declare` preserved word.
+>
+> See CH2-2 for more details.

 To define a global variable, you can simply assign a value into an identifier, or even just type an identifier

 for example,